gvorbeck/container-pricing/pages/devtest-meet.md

 button: Start customizing

 page-sections:
-# PAGE SECTION CHEATSHEET

-## type: intro, alert, emphasis, [missing]
-#### intro - This is the first block of content on a Solution Step page.
-It does not have a title (the 'page-title' parameter above handles this).
-#### alert - This will create a white box with a purple background and purple text.
-This is a convenient way to warn a reader to something important in this process
-#### emphasis - This creates a purple box with black text.
-It is a useful way to highlight content that may have an interactive component or needs to stand out.
-#### [missing] - If no "type" parameter is listed, this page section will be a normal, borderless area of content.

-## title: [text]
-#### This is a space for a large <h3> title (ex: "Continue Learning" on /cpricing/salesguides/devtest/learn/).
-This will be inserted at the top of this Page Section.
-#### NOTE: For smaller, inline <h4> titles, type those inside the "text" parameter with "#### " and " ####" around them.
-They will be populated with the rest of the Page Section text.

-## text: |
-#    [text]
-#### This area starts with a space an pipe character ("|") and immediately goes to a new line.
-This tells Jekyll to treat this parameter as markdown.
-Every line after the "|" needs to be indented twice in order for YAML to know that you are not trying to start a new parameter.
-Enter content formatted as markdown (specifically kramdown).

 - type: intro
   text: |
     Frame the conversation around removing the limitations on DevTest that are currently imposed due to cost to allow our customers to focus on the value of having a modern, agile, DevOps environment on the platform.